janoliver/inkslides/README.md

 Weaknesses of polar bears
 ```

+would make the two layers `Argument 3` and `Weaknesses of polar bears` visible,
+regardless of where in the presentation we are right now.

-would import the two named layers into the current one.
-Note: If any of the layers to be imported has a `-` (minus)
+If any of the layers in an `#import#` block is prefixed with a `-` (minus) sign,
-sign prefixed, it will not be imported but rather _deleted_ from the current layer list.
-This is particularly useful
+it won't be imported but rather _deleted_ from the current layer list.
+This is
-for the master layer function explained hereafter.
+particularly useful for the `#master'` block (see below).

+#### master layers

-Lastly, inkslides searches for a text element starting with `#master#`.
-The syntax is similar to the `#import#` structure.
+`inkslides` searches for a text element starting with `#master#`.
+The syntax is
-All layers you list in the master block are visible on every single slide of your presentation.
+similar to the `#import#` structure.
+All layers you list in the master block are
+visible on every single slide of your presentation.
 You may disable them by an
 `#import#` directive with one of the master layers prefixed with a `-`.
+Note,
-Note, that the master block can appear _anywhere_ in
-your SVG file.
+that the master block can appear _anywhere_ in your SVG file.

-If multiple `#master#` blocks are found globally, or multiple `#import#` blocks are present in one layer, the first one is
+If multiple `#master#` blocks are found globally, or multiple `#import#` blocks
-chosen and the others are ignored.
+are present in one layer, the first one is chosen and the others are ignored.

-## script usage
+### compile the presentation

 ```
-> chmod +x inkslides.py
-> ./inkslides.py example.svg
+> inkslides example.svg
 ```

 If you pass the parameter `-t, --temp`, then no temporary files are
-kept by inkscapeslide.
-This, however, slows down the compilation,
+kept by `inkslides`.
+This slows down the compilation but may help during
-because it recompiles all the slides!
+development or debugging.

 In addition, you can give the `-w, --watch` parameter.
-If that one is
+If it is
-present, the script keeps running and watches the input SVG file for
+present, the program keeps running and watches the input SVG file for
 changes.
-If one is detected, the presentation is automatically recompiled.
+If changes are detected, the presentation is automatically recompiled.

-Try not to embed images but link them, otherwise the file will be huge.
+Try not to embed images but link them to reduce file sizes.

 To compress the output PDF files, you may use ghostcript.
 For example:

 ```
-> gs -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -dDownsampleColorImages=true -dColorImageResolution=150 -dCompatibilityLevel=1.4 -sOutputFile=$output$.pdf $input$.pdf
+> gs -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -dDownsampleColorImages=true -dColorImageResolution=150 -dCompatibilityLevel=1.4 -sOutputFile=$output $input

 ```